Becoming a parent or grandparent for the first time is not an easy task, there are many “terror” that could occur and take new parents by surprise.

 - When using a pacifier, provide one that is clean.

-When your child first teeth appear, we invite you to schedule their first dental visit.
+When your child's first teeth appear, we invite you to schedule their first dental visit.
 An early visit to the dentist is key to strong teeth and a lifetime of good dental health.
-For Sani Dental Group, your dental health is important to us, we want both you and your child to have excellent dental experience.
+For Sani Dental Group, your dental health is important to us, we want both you and your child to have an excellent dental experience.

 If you have any concerns, we invite you to read our post: Adults: Their Dental Concerns